hirosystems/stacks-subnets/README.md

 ### Build with Clarinet

 You can start building with Clarinet using the instructions noted [here](https://github.com/hirosystems/stacks-subnets/blob/master/NFT_USE_CASE.md#setup).
-You can run through all the six steps indicated in the NFT_USE_CASE.md document to finish the deposit and withdrawal of NFT.
+You can run through all the six steps indicated in the Setup section of the [NFT_USE_CASE.md](https://github.com/hirosystems/stacks-subnets/blob/master/NFT_USE_CASE.md) document to finish the deposit and withdrawal of NFT.

 ### Build with Testnet